filipsnastins/consumer-driven-contract-testing-with-pact/README.md

 ## Consumer-Driven Contract Testing

-Consumer-driven contract testing is a type of contract testing where a Consumer of a Provider service expresses its expectations about the Provider's behavior in a contract, and the Provider verifies that it meets the Consumer's expectations.
+Consumer-driven contract testing is a type of contract testing where a Consumer of a Provider service expresses its expectations about the Provider's behavior in a contract and shares the contract with the Provider.
+The Provider uses the given contract to verify that it meets the expectations.

 Consumer-driven contract is also a collaboration technique between the Consumer and Provider teams, or colleagues on the same team with both the Consumer and Provider services are managed by the same team.